 #6 — Unnecessary details The plot is coming along.
 We're getting to an important moment—but wait!
 I forgot to mention something.
-Let me write it down, because it's important.
-But now the reader is wondering why I stopped to describe something in … Continue reading Common writer mistakes #6
+Let me write it down because it's important.
+But now the reader is wondering why I stopped the story to describe something in the middle of the chapter.
+As a writer myself, I get … Continue reading Common writing mistakes #6

 At the end of a query letter, it's important to write something about yourself.
 But...what do you write?
 Some people write about where they got their college degrees from.
 Or perhaps how long they've been working on this manuscript.
 But is that necessary?
 Let's find out!
 Degrees (BA OR MFA) Degrees are usually only necessary … Continue reading What credentials should you put in your query letter?

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
-Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson
+Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson